Broadband and Internet outages

 What can cause outages?

-- Weather conditions - flooding and lightning strikes can damage internet infrastructure
+- Weather conditions - Flooding and lightning strikes can damage internet infrastructure

-- Power cuts and surges - your provider’s equipment needs power to function and power outages or surges can damage that equipment
+- Power cuts and surges - Your provider’s equipment needs power to function and power outages or surges can damage that equipment

 How long do internet outages last?